Stephen Harding (politician)

-Stephen G. Harding (born July 1987) is an attorney and American politician from the state of Connecticut.
+Stephen G. Harding Jr. (born July 1987) is an attorney and American politician from the state of Connecticut.
 He is the senator for the 30th Senate District and is a member of the Republican Party.
-He is currently serving his first term, and was elected in November 2022.
+Since February 2024, he has served as Senate Minority Leader.
+He is currently serving his second term, and was first elected in November 2022.

 Biography

 Harding was elected to represent the 107th district of the Connecticut House of Representatives in a special election in 2015.
 He was also elected to the Brookfield Board of Education the same year.
 He attended Albertus Magnus College and received a Juris Doctor degree from New York Law School.
 He was elected to represent the 30th district of the Connecticut State Senate in 2022.
 Harding has made cost of living a major component of his political platform when campaigning.
 As of his election to the Connecticut State Senate, he was a resident of Brookfield, Connecticut.

-Harding was elected Senate Minority Leader in February 2024 after his predecessor, Kevin Kelly, was forced out.
+Harding was elected Senate Minority Leader in February 2024 after his predecessor, Kevin Kelly, resigned.